So You Think You Can Dance (American TV series) season 16: Judges' Auditions

 Madison Jordan, an eventual Top Six contestants, shared that she submitted her online video in January and was contacted a month later to in-person auditions.
-Those auditions, for dancers ages eighteen to thirty, took place with producers in: New York on February 9, 2019; Dallas on February 12; and Los Angeles on February 23.
-From these, approximately 130 dancers were chosen by the producers to audition in Hollywood in March before the panel of judges.
+Those auditions, for contestants ages eighteen to thirty, took place with producers in: New York on February 9, 2019; Dallas on February 12; and Los Angeles on February 23.
+From these, approximately 130 contestants were chosen by the producers to audition in Hollywood in March before the panel of judges.

 In addition to the new judges, the televised auditions have been revamped so instead of remote tryouts, the contestants come to the new SYTYCD Hollywood studio, outfitted with 120 cameras surrounding the stage, allowing the movement to be "frozen" in time, like bullet time.
-Another change is the addition of a studio audience instead of being just the rest of auditioners and their supporters.
+Another change is the addition of a studio audience instead of being just the rest of audition contestants and their supporters.

 The five episodes of Judges' Auditions each featured about six full-length dance routines; with an introduction package about the contestant, critique, and vote from the judging panel.
-Only a few of those were excluded from moving to The Academy Rounds; the successful auditioners were given a "Golden Ticket" to the Academy.
+Only a few of those were excluded from moving to The Academy Rounds; the successful audition contestants were given a "Golden Ticket" to the Academy.
 In addition, montages of auditions were also mixed in with the full ones, showing a mix of some voted through.

-Some of the episodes were also themed; episode four featured various couple configurations including identical twin eighteen-year-old contemporary dancers Trent and Colton Edwards.
+Some of the episodes were also themed; episode four featured various couple configurations including identical twin eighteen-year-old contemporary contestants Trent and Colton Edwards.

 The Academy

 The Academy Rounds, filmed in April, started in episode six at the Dolby Theatre in Hollywood, California with the eighty-three contestants who made it through the Judges’ Auditions to get a Golden Ticket by excelling in a dance style of their choice.
 Over three days they will go through four Choreography Rounds of The Academy; rehearsing new dance routines, from a professional choreographer, en masse for ninety minutes.

 They then face the original four judges, in small groups, who can: pass them through; have them “dance for their lives”; or be cut from the competition.
-Of those that started: approximately only one in four, or twenty (ten women, and ten men) will make it to the Top Twenty; and they will face The Final Cut, with only half (five women, and five men) going through to the Top Ten studio performance shows.
+Of those that started: approximately only one in four, or twenty (ten women, and ten men in each gender) will make it to the Top Twenty; and they will face The Final Cut, with only half (five women, and five men in each gender) going through to the Top Ten studio performance shows.